pilotmoon/popclipweb/site/guide/index.md

 _See also [Troubleshooting](/kb/troubleshooting) if you have questions about technical issues._

-- **Is there / will you make a version of PopClip for iPhone or iPad?**
+- **Is there a version of PopClip for iPhone or iPad?**
-  Unfortunately PopClip would not be possible on iOS due to the way iOS apps work.
+  Unfortunately PopClip would not be possible on on these devices due to the way iOS works.

-- **Is there / will you make a version of PopClip for Windows?** I don't make a Windows version of PopClip and I have no plans to do so.
+- **Is there a version of PopClip for Windows?** I don't make a Windows version of PopClip and I have no plans to do so.
 There is a similar app for Windows called [SnipDo](https://snipdo-app.com/) (formerly Pantherbar) that was inspired by PopClip.
 However, I have no involvement with that app at